neondatabase/website/content/docs/guides/neosync-anonymize.md

 2. Give the job a name (e.g. `anonymize-user-data`) and then set **Initiate Job Run** to **Yes**.

 3. Click **Next** to move to the **Connect** page.
     - Select the source data set from the dropdown.
-In this example, the source data set is located in the `neondb` database in Neon.
+In this example, the source data set is located in the `neon-neosync` database in Neon.
     - Select the destination database where the data should be synced.
 In this example, the destination is the `neosync-destination` database you configured previously.
-    - We'll also enable the **Truncate Before Insert** option to truncate the table before inserting data so that we get a fresh set of data each time.
+    - We'll also enable the **Truncate Before Insert** option to truncate the table before inserting data so that you get a fresh set of data each time the job runs.

     Click **Next**.

-5. Under **Table Selection**, select the schema and table (`public.users` in this example) for which you want to anonymize data, and move it from **Source** to **Destination**.
+5. Under **Table Selection**, select the schema and table (`public.users` in this example) and move it from **Source** to **Destination**.

 6. Under **Transformer Mapping**, select all of the columns and choose a **Transfomer** to define the type of data you want to generate for each column.
 For the `age` column, we used the `Generate Random Int64` to randomly generate ages between 18 and 40.
 You can configure the generator by clicking on the edit icon next to the transformer and setting min and max values.